Political positions of Marco Rubio: Iraq

+In July 2014, Rubio supported Obama's initial response to the Islamic State of Iraq and the Levant's invasion of Iraq and called for aid to local Sunni forces.

 Israel

-Rubio has been a staunch supporter of Israel and like Ted Cruz and other Republican candidates in the 2016 United States presidential election, he promised that his first move in Office would be to move the U.S. embassy to Jerusalem, Israel.
-In a senate speech in November 2015, Rubio said: "If America doesn't stand with Israel, who would we stand with?
+Marco Rubio has been a strong advocate for Israel throughout his political career, consistently supporting policies favoring strong U.S.-Israel relations.
+In Senate speeches and public statements, he has emphasized the importance of this alliance, stating in November 2015: "If America doesn't stand with Israel, who would we stand with?
 If Israel — a democracy, a strong American ally on the international stage — if they are not worthy of our unconditional support, then what ally of ours around the world can feel safe in their alliance with us?"

-In 2016, in advance of a UN Security Council resolution 2334 condemning Israeli settlements in the occupied West Bank, Rubio signed an AIPAC-sponsored letter urging President Barack Obama to veto "one-sided" resolutions against Israel.
+Policy positions and legislative actions

-In September 2016, Rubio was one of seven Republican senators to introduce a 1.5 billion emergency spending bill that would provide aid to Israel with 750 million going toward missile defense and another 750 million set aide for direct assistance to Israel's military.
-Cosponsor Lindsey Graham stated that the bill was essential to America's intent to "make clear to the Iranian regime that we continue to stand with our close ally and are committed to Israel’s defense."
+In September 2016, Rubio co-sponsored a $1.5 billion emergency spending bill for Israel, equally divided between missile defense and direct military assistance.
+His colleague Lindsey Graham emphasized that the bill demonstrated America's commitment to "make clear to the Iranian regime that we continue to stand with our close ally and are committed to Israel's defense."

+Jerusalem Recognition

-In December 2017, Rubio supported President Donald Trump's decision to recognize Jerusalem as Israel's capital.
-He stated: "I commend President Trump for following U.S. law and recognizing Jerusalem as the eternal capital of the Jewish state of Israel."
+Like other Republican candidates in the 2016 presidential election, Rubio pledged to move the U.S. embassy to Jerusalem if elected president.
+When President Trump officially recognized Jerusalem as Israel's capital in December 2017, Rubio supported the decision, stating: "I commend President Trump for following U.S. law and recognizing Jerusalem as the eternal capital of the Jewish state of Israel."

+Israeli-Palestinian Conflict

+Rubio has consistently opposed a two-state solution to the Israeli-Palestinian conflict since 2015.
+During the 2016 presidential campaign, Rubio criticized then-candidate Donald Trump's self-described "neutral" stance on the Israeli-Palestinian conflict, characterizing such neutrality as "an anti-Israel position.".
+He has criticized international efforts to pressure Israel on settlement issues, including opposing the 2016 UN Security Council Resolution 2334 that condemned Israeli settlements in the West Bank, describing it as "one-sided."

+In 2024, Rubio opposed a Palestinian-led UN General Assembly resolution calling for the implementation of an International Court of Justice decision which called for the end of Israeli settlements, and reparations for Palestinians.